Jambojet appoints Ayisi Makatiani as the new Chairperson - HapaKenya

-Jambojet has announced the appointment of Ayisi Makatiani, as the new Chairman of its Board of Directors, effective 17th November 2025.
+Jambojet has announced the appointment of Ayisi Makatiani, as the new Chairperson of its Board of Directors, effective 17th November 2025.

 Makatiani succeeds Mr. Vincent Rague, who steps down after a ten year tenure as Chairman, having served since December 2014.